 MindOut has been providing LGBTQ Affirmative Practice Training to both mental health and substance misuse service providers for the last 11 years.
 Our very first consultation meetings with service users highlighted demands for all professionals to have had training in LGBTQ issues.

 ‘An awareness of the mental health needs of LGB people and their increased risk of mental health disorders should become a standard part of training for health and social work professionals.’
 Michael King 2008

-Please see below details of the training we offer.
+Please see below details of the training we offer, or you can download our leaflet.
 Please contact us and we can discuss your requirements.
 We are happy to design bespoke training.

 Lesbian, Gay, Bisexual, Trans and Queer Affirmative Practice Training

 Research shows that many LGBTQ people do not find local health services are welcoming and supportive.
 LGBTQ people have specific mental health needs, many of them unmet.

 Research into LGBTQ mental health repeatedly calls for focussed training for mental health professionals.

 MindOut has over a decade of experience working with and delivering training on LGBTQ mental health.
 Our one day training package covers:

 - prejudice, discrimination and stigma